ickb/proposal/README.md

 - In transactions containing NervosDAO script, no more than 64 output cells are allowed.
 - iCKB Logic discourages deposits bigger or smaller than the standard deposit size.
-- There is a mismatch from the amount the user wants to withdraw and the deposits available in the iCKB pool.
+- There may be a mismatch between the amount the user wants to withdraw and the deposits available in the iCKB pool.
 - NervosDAO doesn't allow to partially withdraw from a deposit.
 - There is no easy way to merge multiple user intentions within a single deposit or withdrawal.

-To abstract over NervosDAO and iCKB protocol limitations, it has been created a lock that implements limit order logic, abstracting user intentions, and that anyone can partially match, similarly to an ACP lock.
+To abstract over NervosDAO and iCKB protocol limitations, it has been created a lock that implements limit order logic, abstracting user intentions, and that anyone can match partially or fulfill completely, similarly to an ACP lock.
 This lock aims to be compatible with all types that follows the sUDT convention of storing the amount in the first 16 bytes of cell data, at the moment sUDT and xUDT.
-This script lifecycle consists of three transactions: Mint, Match and Melt.
+In a transaction there may be multiple orders cells.
+This script lifecycle consists of three kind of transactions: Mint, Match and Melt.

 **Limit Order Args molecule encoding:**